Belden (BDC) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the communications equipment company had gained 15.04% over the past month.
-This has outpaced the Industrial Products sector's gain of 4.3% and the S&P 500's gain of 3.44% in that time.
+Heading into today, shares of the communications equipment company had gained 15.65% over the past month, outpacing the Industrial Products sector's gain of 8.46% and the S&P 500's gain of 6.1% in that time.

-Wall Street will be looking for positivity from Belden as it approaches its next earnings report date.
-In that report, analysts expect Belden to post earnings of $1.75 per share.
-This would mark year-over-year growth of 9.38%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $683 million, up 2.47% from the year-ago period.
+Belden will be looking to display strength as it nears its next earnings release.
+On that day, Belden is projected to report earnings of $1.75 per share, which would represent year-over-year growth of 9.38%.
+Our most recent consensus estimate is calling for quarterly revenue of $683 million, up 2.47% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.11 per share and revenue of $2.73 billion, which would represent changes of +10.92% and +4.89%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.11 per share and revenue of $2.73 billion.
+These totals would mark changes of +10.92% and +4.89%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Belden.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Belden.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Belden is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Belden has a Forward P/E ratio of 13.15 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 8.06.
+Valuation is also important, so investors should note that Belden has a Forward P/E ratio of 13.5 right now.
+For comparison, its industry has an average Forward P/E of 8.12, which means Belden is trading at a premium to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.